 Location: 1997 North Clybourn Avenue

 Times: Saturdays and Sundays from 8 AM to 1 PM (split into three 90-minute shifts per day)

 The Pet Food Bank Program has been in place since 2008 and is run almost entirely by volunteers.
 The Pet Food Bank uses donated items to provide emergency assistance to families facing unemployment, foreclosure, or other financial crises, thus enabling them to keep their pets.
 Volunteers answer phone calls and emails regarding the Pet Food Bank, register people for the program, organize donations, and pack and distribute supplies to Pet Food Bank customers.
 Sign up to be a Pet Food Bank Volunteer.
 For more information contact Kinga at email@example.com.

 Location: PAWS Chicago Rescue and Recovery Center at 3516 West 26th Street

-Times: Saturdays from 8 AM to 2 PM (split into two, three-hour shifts per day)
+Times: Saturdays from 10 AM to 12 PM (three slots per day)

 Welcome Center Host

 The weekends are certainly a fun time at the Adoption Center.
 With so many guests visiting the shelter throughout each day, PAWS Chicago greatly benefits from the help of the Welcome Center Hosts.
 Hosts assist guests when they first enter the Adoption Center doors by answering questions and directing people through the facility.
 Volunteer to become a Welcome Center Host.